 Learn about a blue light-blocking filter

 Here’s where a blue light blocking filter comes in handy.
-This filter neutralises blue light from screens, which will alleviate some of the strain on your eyes.
+This filter absorbs some of the blue light from screens, which will alleviate some of the strain on your eyes.
 When purchasing glasses with us, we offer you the option of adding a blue light-blocking filter to your eyeglass lenses.
+Our blue light-blocking filters for eyeglasses absorb up to 20% of all blue light.
 And not just eyeglasses come with this innovative filter!
 You'll also find contact lenses nowadays that contain a filter that blocks harmful blue light.
+(Blue light-blocking products are most effective when used indoors.)

 What are the benefits of a blue light-blocking filter?